css-javascript-toolbox/css-javascript-toolbox-plugin/readme.txt

 = What is the Auxiliary tab? =
 As there are a number of requests that are not available as normal Wordpress items (e.g. Pages, Posts, etc) but since it's commonly required and most likely be used, you will find them pre-defined in the Auxiliary tab.
 In the Auxiliary tab you can find pages like: Home, Blog Index, Author, 404 error, Tag, Archive, Entire website, Front-end, Admin backend and much more!

-= Is it better to use the URLs tab, or should I select items if found through other tabs?  = Pages, Posts, Custom Posts and Categories tabs are created to simplify the assignment process for all types of users.
+= Is it better to use the URLs tab, or select items if found through other tabs?  = Pages, Posts, Custom Posts and Categories tabs are created to simplify the assignment process for all types of users.
 Using URLs is great for fast performance as it requires less time to evaluate/identify the request!
 However, not all things can be done through the URLs tab.
 For example, applying a single block to a Category index page and all its sub-categories.

 = What is the Advanced Expressions tab? =